Socolin/kvm_switch/README.md

 ## Status

 This project is still in development.
+The code is almost done, and I need to design the PCB.

 ![Photo of the KVM Switch on a breadboard](doc/img/dev_breadboard.png)